-- 1. Once an announcement or alarm is made, all staff and persons served should seek shelter in areas designated in their building.
-Maps are posted throughout sites with tornado-safe areas designated in green. - 2.
-All persons should assume a squatting position with head between knees and arms folded across head.
-Individuals in wheelchairs will be assisted by staff to an area safest for them and assistance will be given to protect them from possible falling objects. - 3.
-ATTENDANCE MUST BE TAKEN to account for all persons involved.
-Staff rosters are to be used by Human Resources staff and/or Management staff and persons served rosters by appropriate management/staff in area. - 4.
-During a drill, staff and individuals served will be notified by a representative of the building when it is safe to return to work and program areas. - 5.
-If a tornado has struck, call 911 for emergency assistance. - 6.
-Remain on the property as transportation and emergency treatment are arranged. - 7.
-Notification to the CEO/President and Asst.
-VP of Health, Wellness and Community Services should be made.
-The Asst.
-VP of Health, Wellness and Community Services will notify the Crisis Management Team.
+1. Once an announcement or alarm is made, all staff and persons served should seek shelter in areas designated in their building.
+Maps are posted throughout sites with tornado safe areas designated in green.

+2. All individuals should assume a squatting position with head between knees and arms folded across their head.
+Individuals in wheelchairs will be assisted by staff to an area safest for them & assistance will be given to protect them from possible falling objects.

+3. ATTENDANCE MUST BE TAKEN to account for all persons involved.
+Each Department is responsible for ensuring that all staff and/or visitors to that department are accounted for in the event of emergency.

+4. During a drill, staff and individuals served will be notified by a representative of the building when it is safe to return to work and program areas.

+5. If a tornado has struck, 911 should be called for emergency assistance.

+6. Individuals should remain on the property as transportation & emergency treatment are arranged.

+7. Notification will be made to the Vice President of Compliance & Operations.
+The Vice President of Compliance & Operations will notify the Crisis Management Team.